-“She will bear a son and you shall call his name Jesus, for he will save his people from their sins.” … Matthew 1:21
+“She shall bring forth a Son and thou shall call His Name Jesus; for He shall save His people from their sins.” – Matthew 1:21

 REFLECTION – “The Name of Jesus is a Divine Name which the Lord made known to Mary through the voice of the Archangel Gabriel: “Thou shalt give Him the Name, Jesus” (Lk 1,31).
 A Name which, for this reason, is called “above all names”, “the only Name by which we can be saved” (Phil 2,9; Acts 4,12).
 This great Name is compared to oil by the Holy Spirit: “Thy Name is oil poured out” (Sg 1,3).
 Why?
 Because, as Saint Bernard explains, just as oil is both light, food and medicine, so the Name of Jesus, is light for our minds, food for our hearts, medicine for our souls.

 Light for our minds – it was the brilliance of this Name which enabled the world to pass from the shadows of idolatry, to the Light of Faith.
 We were born in a land, whose inhabitants were all pagans, before the coming of the Lord.
 We would be as they were, if He had not come to enlighten us.
 So how should we not give thanks to Jesus Christ for the gift of faith!…

 Food for our hearts – this, too, is what the Name of Jesus is.
 For it calls to our minds all the painful work Jesus accomplished to save us.
 This is how he comforts us in tribulation, strengthens us to walk along the way of salvation, revives our hope and inflames us with love for our God.